roushni33/Air-Orbit/README.md

 - Frontend: `http://localhost:5173`

-The first startup can take a little while because MySQL initializes and the flights seed runs once.
+The first startup can take a little while because PostgreSQL initializes and the flights seed runs once.

 ### Windows Docker Desktop / WSL troubleshooting